node-migrator-bot/tache.io/README.md

 ## How to write endpoints

+For compatibility with the [Node require() stack](http://nodejs.org/docs/v0.4.5/api/modules.html#modules) and with npm, endpoints are stored anywhere that require() can see them.

+You can install endpoints with npm; for endpoints not published on search.npmjs.org, you can either...

+* keep them outside of your project, add npm metadata, then use npm to install them 'locally' into your project
-For compatibility with the [Node require() stack](http://nodejs.org/docs/v0.4.5/api/modules.html#modules) and with npm, endpoints are stored in a project's `node_modules` directory.
-They should have the same filename, or module name as you want to use in the URL when calling them.
+* just copy/link them into your project's `node_modules` directory.

+Endpoint files should have the same filename, or module name, as you want to use in the URL when invoking them.

-For example, if you want to provide an endpoint that is accessed at `http://myserver/munge/http://example.com` you can either add a single file called `munge.js` in `node_modules`, or add a directory called `munge` containing a package.json file, or anything else that can be read by `require()`.
+For example, if you want to provide an endpoint that is accessed at `http://myserver/munge/http://example.com`, then in `myproject/node_modules` you can either add a single file called `munge.js`, or add a directory called `munge` containing a package.json file, or anything else that can be read by `require()`.

+Endpoints should export an object with the property `run`.
+This is the endpoint's core function.

 Endpoint functions receive two parameters; the headers from the remote resource in question, and the body of the remote resource.

-Endpoints are expected to export at least one function `do`.
-This is considered the default endpoint function, when you call the endpoint just by it's name without specifying a function.

-If your endpoint only has one function, you can just directly export the function, and save yourself three chars.

-You can export multiple functions, which are then accessible by specifying the function name in the request, in the form `endpoint_name.func-name`.

 For example, given the following code in `node_modules/echo.js`:

     // echo the remote content unmodified
-    module.exports.do = function(headers, content) {
+    module.exports = {

+      run: function(headers, body){
-        this.emit('done', content);
+        this.emit('done', headers, body);
       }
+    };

+Then a request to `http://myserver/echo/http://www.example.com` will simply return http://www.example.com's body content.

+### Nesting

+Endpoints can contain other endpoints as additional properties. nested endpoints are invoked with the 'parent' name, a period, and the nested name.
+For example, we can enhance the above endpoint as follows:

-    //echo the remote content with some corrections module.exports.fix = function(headers, content) {
+    // echo the remote content unmodified
+    module.exports = {

+      run: function(headers, body){
-        this.emit('done',
+        this.emit('done', headers, body);
-            content.replace(/\b([tT])eh\b/gi, '$1he')
-        );
       }

+      fix: function(headers, body){
+        this.emit('done', headers, body.replace(/\b([tT])eh\b/gi, '$1he'));
+      }

+    };

-Then a request to `http://myserver/echo/http://www.example.com` will simply return http://www.example.com's body content.
-A request to `http://myserver/echo.fix/http://www.example.com` will return it with any instances of 'teh' corrected to 'the'.
+A request to `http://myserver/echo.fix/http://www.example.com` will now return it with any instances of 'teh' corrected to 'the'.

+## Tweaking endpoint behaviours

+Endpoints can optionally have an property named `meta`, which is a hash of values that affect how parts of the tache lifecycle behave.

+The valid values at present are:

+* `expects`: the encoding to use when reading remote requests, before they're fed to your `run` function (default:`utf8`).
+* `emits`: the encoding to be used when writing your data back to the HTTP response (default:`utf8`).
+* `seed`: If the remote resources that your endpoint is intended for require cookies to be set, you can specify a 'seed' URL to be requested in advance (default:`false`).
+* `ttl`: This allows endpoints to specify cache time-to-live using the same time period format as the main cache configuration (default:`1h`). *NOTE: not currently used*

+See the [node documentation](http://nodejs.org/docs/v0.4.7/api/all.html#buffers) for more information about encodings.

+Endpoints inherit the default values above.
+Nested endpoints inherit the values of their parents, unless they specify overrides.

 ## Current status